 When Cargill does something, it’s not thoughtless.
 Their traders are marked with the panties.
 As soon as a position is taken, it has entered the system, there are automatic stop-losses, and an army of risk managers who monitor the traders and evaluate the positions.

-The U.S company has chosen between money made in a dirty way versus building a bona fide sustainable.
+The U.S company has also chosen between money made in a dirty way versus building a bona fide sustainable.

 Simon is a certified Energy Risk Professional, “the gold standard of Energy Markets” as distinguished by the prestigious Global Association of Risk Professionals.